Jazz, the Devil, and the Axeman of New Orleans

 Dance houses, music halls, and private homes were alive with music that Tuesday evening, and no one was visited by the Axeman.
 A local songwriter wrote a tune for the occasion:

-Either the letter writer was simply an an ingenious jazz promoter, or the “demon from hell” was appeased — the Axeman did not strike again in New Orleans until August, and his bloody reign in the city ended after a final attack in October.
+Either the letter writer was simply the work of an ingenious jazz promoter, or the “demon from hell” was appeased — the Axeman did not strike again in New Orleans until August, and his bloody reign in the city ended after a final attack in October.
 In all, his murder spree lasted approximately a year and a half.

 Or did it?
 Some speculate he began much earlier, and moved on after 1919 to continue killing in new places.
 In the period between 1911-1915, a series of similar murders had taken place in New Orleans in which the main weapon was a cleaver and the victims were, again, largely Italian immigrants.